-Steven Polansky was born in Queens, educated at Wesleyan, Hollins, and Princeton, and taught at Princeton, St. Olaf College, Macalester, and the University of Minnesota.
-His short fiction has appeared in The New Yorker, Harper’s, Glimmer Train, Best American Stories, New England Review, and Minnesota Monthly.
-His collection of stories, Dating Miss Universe, won the Sandstone Prize for Fiction, and the 2000 Minnesota Book Award.
-His novel, The Bradbury Report, was published in 2010 by Weinstein Books.
-In a recent New Yorker Fiction Podcast, his story, “Leg” was read and discussed by novelist David Gilbert, and New Yorker Fiction Editor, Deborah Treisman.
-His story “Obsequies,” is forthcoming in Glimmer Train.
+Steven Polansky, co-founder and president of The Mill, is an author and professor from Queens, NYC.
+He was educated at Wesleyan (BA), Hollins (MFA), and Princeton (PhD) and has taught at Princeton, St. Olaf College, Macalester, and the University of Minnesota.
+Polansky is a two-time recipient of a McKnight Artists Fellowship for Writers.
+His short fiction has appeared in The New Yorker, Harper's, Glimmer Train, Best American Stories, New England Review, and Minnesota Monthly.
+A collection of stories, Dating Miss Universe, won the Sandstone Prize for Fiction and the 2000 Minnesota Book Award.
+His novel The Bradbury Report was published in 2010 by Weinstein Books.
+In a New Yorker podcast, novelist David Gilbert and New Yorker Fiction Editor Deborah Treisman read and discuss Polansky’s short story “Leg.”
+His story “Obsequies” was published in the 2017 spring/summer issue of Glimmer Train.